DavidOgalo/Backend-Infrastructure-Toolkit/README.md

 **Toolkit Highlights:**

 - All systems are grouped by category for clarity and scalability.
-- Each system is self-contained, with its own implementation, documentation, scenario-based examples and system design documentation.
+- Each system is self-contained, with its own implementation, scenario-based examples, test cases, system documentation and system design documentation.
 - Core utilities and shared patterns are centralized in `core-utils/`.
 - The monorepo structure enables easy cross-system integration and code reuse.
 - Extensibility is built-in via plugin interfaces and modular design.